aequorea/ot-aat/README.md

 # ot-aat
-Old Testament -- An American Translation
+The Old Testament -- An American Translation

 This was originally published in 1927 and went public domain Jan 1, 2022.
 So I wanted to post a text.